cheveron/jira2flare/README.md

 # Jira2Flare
-Automatically create release notes in MadCap Flare format from a Jira query
+Automatically create release notes in MadCap Flare format from a Jira query.

 ## Pre-requisites